tanzeelkazi/web-worker/README.md

     console.log('custom event triggered!');
 });
 ...
+// Load the web worker script
 worker.load();
 ...
+// Start the worker script
 worker.start();
 ```

 **Important Note:**

-The major difference between this library and the native web-worker implementation is that the native implementation loads and executes the worker script immediately on instantiation.
-You may have read about the native worker _starting_ after calling _postMessage_ but that is a bit misleading since _postMessage_ is intercepted within the worker which can then be used to perform specific tasks depending on what message was passed.
+The major difference between this library and the native web-worker implementation is that the native
+implementation loads and executes the worker script immediately on instantiation.
+You may have read about
+the native worker _starting_ after calling _postMessage_ but that is a bit misleading since _postMessage_ is
+intercepted within the _already executed_ worker which can then be used to perform specific tasks depending
+on what message was passed.

-The `WebWorker` API however has _delayed loading_ and _delayed starting_ in execution.
-What this means is that calling `.load()` will load the worker script from the server but will NOT execute it unless you explicitly call `.start()`.
-Calling `.start()` without calling `.load()` does both tasks of loading the script from the server and executing it immediately.
+The `WebWorker` API however, has a _delayed loading_ and _delayed starting_ implementation.
+What this means is
+that calling `.load()` will load the worker script from the server but will NOT execute your portion of the
+script unless you explicitly call `.start()`.
+Calling `.start()` without calling `.load()` does the dual-task
+of loading the script from the server and executing it when ready.

 #### Logging inside and outside the worker:
 Within the worker script you can log with: